informalsystems/hermes/guide/src/templates/help_templates/create/client.md

             The trusting period specifies how long a validator set is trusted for (must be shorter than the chain's unbonding period).

+        --wasm-checksum <WASM_CHECKSUM>
+            The hex-encoded SHA256 checksum of the WASM contract that backs this client.
+If specified, the client will be created as an ICS 08 Wasm client.
+Otherwise, the client will be created as an ICS 07 Tendermint client.
+Only Wasm clients wrapping an ICS 07 Tendermint client are supported

 REQUIRED:
         --host-chain <HOST_CHAIN_ID>
             Identifier of the chain that hosts the client